hossem7/Task-Management-App/README.md

 - Landing Page (a welcome screen with a quick link to Tasks)
 - Tasks Page, where I separated the view into List View and Board View via a toggle.
 - List View shows all tasks in one list ordered by uncompleted first (oldest to newest) then completed.
-- Board View is a Kanban‑style board implemented with react-beautiful-dnd so users can drag tasks from “To Do” to “Completed.”
+- Board View is a Kanban‑style board implemented with @hello-pangea/dnd so users can drag tasks from “To Do” to “Completed.”

 In both views, user actions trigger API calls (fetch all tasks, toggle completion, add a task and delete a task).
 I created a centralized TasksContext plus a useTasks() hook so components share state and avoid duplicate fetches.
 For styling, I leverage Ant Design components and customize them with the styled-components library for my own layout tweaks.
 Finally, I chose Vitest (Jest‑like syntax) for unit tests because it integrates natively with Vite and has much faster startup times than Jest.